 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 There are so many things to do at Disney World that it is impossible to do it all in one trip.
-Because of this, it is easy to overlook some of the best things.
+This means it’s easy to overlook some of the best things.
 Additionally, some of the greatest things to see and do at Disney World are off the beaten path which makes them even easier to miss.
 Here are 7 of the best hidden gems at Disney World that you should not miss on your next trip.
+(Updated February 27, 2020.)

 Harmony Barber Shop

-The Harmony Barber Shop is near the Fire Station in the Magic Kingdom’s Town Square at the end of Main Street USA.
+The Harmony Barber Shop is near the Fire Station in the Magic Kingdom’s Town Square just after you enter the park.
 Inside, it looks like a turn-of-the-century barbershop.
 From the moment you walk in, you can tell that this is a special place for a haircut.
 If you’re lucky, the Dapper Dans, Disney’s barbershop quartet, will perform while you get your ears lowered.

 All ages are welcome here, but their specialty is “Baby’s 1st Haircut.”
 For a first haircut, baby will be treated to Mickey Mouse stickers, confetti, bubbles, or some other type of “entertainment” during the experience.
 Afterwards, baby will be presented with a certificate commemorating the occasion and a pair of mouse ears which say “First Haircut.”
 We had my son’s first haircut here and I couldn’t have asked for a better experience.
 It was awesome and worth every penny!
 Norma, the barber, was so good with him!
 He was calm the whole time.
 She saved his first locks and wrapped them up for me too.